scionproto/scion/doc/ColibriDesign.rst

       ReservationID = AS ID || Suffix

+   The suffix spanning 4 and 12 bytes, for segment and E2E reservations respectively, has enough space to avoid clashes by incrementing the suffix in the case of segment reservations, or by randomly choosing one, in the case of an E2E reservation.

 There is only one type of COLIBRI packet.
 It is mainly used by the data plane to transport user data in E2E reservations between end-host machines.
 But this COLIBRI packet is also used by the COLIBRI service when it needs to